Blesscode/DevOps-Learning/LinuxandTerminalCommand/command.md

 >NOTE: Linux comes in with default bash you can use more advance zsh in place of bash shell

 # Commands
+ ## highly recommend to run the given zsh commands on a linux since some commands are different for powershell

  1. ls command and it's variations
     - ls -a